Bray Wyatt: Firefly Fun House and The Fiend (2019–2021)

 On the July 15 episode of Raw, Wyatt, as The Fiend, attacked previous rival Finn Bálor with a Sister Abigail, re-establishing himself as a heel.
 At SummerSlam on August 11, The Fiend quickly defeated Bálor.
 Over the next several weeks, The Fiend attacked several WWE Hall of Famers and legends including Kurt Angle, Jerry Lawler, Kane, and Mick Foley, also adopting Foley's finishing maneuver, The Mandible Claw.
-The Fiend then began a feud with Universal Champion Seth Rollins by attacking him on September 15 at Clash of Champions.
+The Fiend then began a feud with then-Universal Champion Seth Rollins by attacking him on September 15 at Clash of Champions.
 At Hell in a Cell on October 6, they faced each other in a Hell in a Cell match, but the match ended in referee stoppage after The Fiend was buried under several weapons and hit with a sledgehammer by Rollins.
 Despite the match ending, The Fiend rose as officials checked on him to chase down Rollins and again incapacitate him with the Mandible Claw.
 The finish was noteworthy for the response from the fans in attendance, who booed loudly and chanted negatively.
 After he was drafted to the SmackDown brand during the 2019 Draft, The Fiend defeated Rollins on October 31 at Crown Jewel in a falls count anywhere match to win the Universal Championship.
 The title was subsequently transferred to SmackDown, due to Wyatt being a member of the brand.

 After his title victory, Wyatt introduced two new belt designs; the first one, which his Firefly Fun House character held, was a blue-strapped version to signify its move to SmackDown, while the other was a custom belt for The Fiend.
 The latter design featured his face in place of the center plate and on a black and red worn leather strap, as well as his phrases "Hurt", "Heal" and "Let [Me] In" on the strap (the word "Me" being represented by The Fiend's face).
 Wyatt retained the title against Daniel Bryan on November 24 at Survivor Series.
 After Bryan accepted a rematch on the following SmackDown, The Fiend attacked Bryan and ripped out his hair.
 With Bryan absent the following week, Wyatt started a short feud with The Miz, culminating in a non-title match at TLC: Tables, Ladders & Chairs on December 15, where Wyatt, wrestling for the first time as his Firefly Fun House character, defeated Miz.
 After the match, Bryan, with a buzz cut and short beard, made his return and attacked Wyatt.
 At Royal Rumble on January 26, 2020, The Fiend defeated Bryan in a strap match to end their feud.